pgeschwill/ePaper-voice-assistant/README.md

 ### Raspberry Pi

 The setup has been tested with Raspberry Pi OS version 12 (bookworm).
-I decided to install the OS on a USB Flash drive instead of a micro SD card to increase read/write performance and improve longevity of the system.
-[Here](https://www.pcwelt.de/article/1157252/raspberry-pi-4-so-starten-sie-per-usb-stick.html) is a German article that describes how to set this up.
+I decided to install the OS on an external USB SSD instead of a micro SD card to increase read/write performance and improve longevity of the system.
+[Here](https://webnist.de/raspberry-pi-4-mit-einer-ssd-statt-sd-karte-betreiben/) is a German article that describes how to set this up.
 You do of course need a local installation of docker to run the services.
 Additionally, I am running an instance of [portainer](https://docs.portainer.io/start/install-ce/server/docker/linux) to monitor the services.